- Things to Know

 - Do not take an antibiotic for a viral infection like a cold or the flu.

-- Do not save some of your antibiotic for the next time you get sick.
+- Do not save some of your antibiotics for the next time you get sick.
 Discard any leftover medication once you have completed your prescribed course of treatment.

 - Take an antibiotic exactly as the healthcare provider tells you.
 Do not skip doses.
 Complete the prescribed course of treatment even if you are feeling better.
 If treatment stops too soon, some bacteria may survive and re-infect.